-So, what better way to deal with a mass of anything you don’t need than to give it away?
-So it appears you’re the generous one by giving it away, when in truth … the real gift is getting rid of this massive, neverending plant.
+The best way to deal with a mass of anything you don't need is to give it away.
+That way it appears you're the generous one by giving it away, when in truth ... the real gift is getting rid of this massive, relentless, pathologically prolific plant.

 My favourite thing to do with Rhubarb is make a Rhubarb Crisp.
 Otherwise known as a Rhubarb Crumble.
 Otherwise known as the easiest dessert on earth, unless you consider sucking on an ice cube to be dessert.
 'Cause that's pretty easy too.